KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Tacos 1986 and Santa Monica Beach at Sunset

-I grabbed some tacos and hurried to the Santa Monica Beach for sunset.
-The tacos were a disappointment, but the sunset wasn't.
+I grabbed some tacos and hurried to the Santa Monica Beach for some incredible sunset.

 ![](los-angeles-2023-images/santa-monica-pier-tacos-1986-and-sunset-walking-to-the-pier.jpg)
 Walking to the pier